soulesss/DotDATer/README.md

 Program will output all data on screen and in .txt file.

 - Upload data from .txt to .dat \
-New line - new element.
+New line - new element (only for string).

 - Config \
 !!!
 Work in progress!!!